-Oracle supplies a version of Business Transaction Management that is packaged for single-node installation.
-This packaging of the product is intended for demonstration and training purposes, only.
-Download and extract AMSJavaDemo.zip, and then deploy apDemo (located in install_dir\archives).
+Oracle supplies a version of Business Transaction Management that is packaged for single-node installation for demonstration and training purposes.
+Download and extract AMSJavaDemo.zip, and then deploy apDemo (located in Install\Dir\archives).
 Next, configure Business Transaction Management as described below, noting that the URLs for the performance transaction servers use the same port and host name as the sphere, and that both servers start when you start the sphere server.